Kaigagithinji/zero_day/README.md

+*vagrant
-Vagrant - hwo to code in your local computer
+*how to code in your local computer